COVID-19: An exploration of consecutive systemic barriers to pathogen-related data sharing during a pandemic

 \subsubsection{Data management and analysis}

-Post-interview, recordings of the interviews as well as transcriptions were downloaded from Zoom \cite{zoom_2022}, speech-to-text errors were corrected, and then the text transcriptions were analysed and coded in NVivo 12 \cite{qsr_international_pty_ltd_nvivo_2018}, resulting in 304 codes in total.
+Post-interview, recordings of the interviews as well as transcriptions were downloaded from Zoom, speech-to-text errors were corrected, and then the text transcriptions were analysed for themes.
+Transcripts were coded in NVivo 12 \cite{qsr_international_pty_ltd_nvivo_2018}, resulting in 304 codes in total.
 Of these, we filtered a list of 101 codes that were present three or more times across the fifteen transcript files.
 A second coder reviewed the filtered list to confirm the presence or absence of codes in each transcript file.

 Of the 1,515 data points (101 codes * 15 files), both coders agreed for 1,514 of the codes (greater than 99.93\% agreement).
-After discussion between the coders, agreement was reached on the final code, giving 100\% agreement for all codes present 3 or more times across the transcripts.
+After discussion between the coders, agreement was reached on the final code, giving 100\% agreement for all codes present three or more times across the transcripts.

+All codes that appeared three or more times relating to barriers are presented in section 5, with illustrative quotes where possible.
+All quotes used in the text are shared as a supplemental data file.

 \textbf{Subject matter was potentially sensitive:} participants may have spoken about disapproval of data sharing practices in their institutions or countries, and/or may have witnessed, conducted, or experienced inappropriate or illegal data sharing activities.
 All interview videos were deleted after transcription.
 To preserve anonymity, corrected interview transcripts were assigned a pseudonym identifier and stored securely on University of Manchester infrastructure for at least five years in line with University of Manchester guidelines.
 Transcripts are not deposited in an open repository.